Juan-V-Tech/eccshpe-website/README.md

+EL CAMINO COLLEGE SHPE WEBSITE

+For future chapter leadership and advisors, please familiarize yourself with React.js.
+This project is base on the following:

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.